-Upon arrival in Coca (bus terminal or airport), you will be picked up by your local guide who will take you to "Maitos del Yasuní", a typical restaurant created by the association Challuwa Mikuna to benefit indigenous women, where you can enjoy a delicious traditional breakfast (notincluded).
+When you arrive in Coca (bus terminal or airport), your local guide will meet you and take you to "Maitos del Yasuní", a typical restaurant operated by the association Challuwa Mikuna to benefit indigenous women, where you can enjoy a delicious traditional breakfast (optional, not included).

 In the afternoon, we’ll cross to the other side of the Yitsu Yacu River for a walk of approximately 2 hours.
 You will end the afternoon enjoying the sunset on board our motorized canoe, and when you return a delicious dinner served by candlelight will be ready for you.

-You’ll return to camp for lunch and have time to relax in your hammock or tent, walk around the campsite and even cool down with a swim in a tranquil tributary of the Tiputini river.
+We’ll return to camp for lunch and you'll have time to relax in your hammock or tent, walk around the campsite and even cool down with a swim in a tranquil tributary of the Tiputini river.

-Early in the morning, we’ll begin a trip along the Tiputini River in a traditional wooden canoe, and have breakfast during the trip while we enjoy the sunrise. communities and a Waorani community where, from the water, you’ll see a typical Waorani home; you’ll be back at the camp around 11H30.
+Early in the morning, we’ll begin a trip along the Tiputini River in a traditional wooden canoe, and have breakfast during the trip while we enjoy the sunrise.
+During our trip we'll have plenty of opportunity to observe birds and wildlife, from monkeys and other mammals to river otters and fresh water dolphins (with luck); we'll be back at the camp around 11:30.

-After dinner, you can take a night walk along a short trail known as the Tucán trail near the camp, this walk is about an hour.
+After dinner, we'll take a night walk along a short trail known as the Tucán trail near the camp, this walk is about an hour.